exonum/exonum-doc/src/home/design-overview.md

 tables also allow to generate proofs that there is no data in the database with a specific key.

-When a full node communicates with a thin client, proofs are returned together with the requested data.
+When a full node communicates with a light client, proofs are returned together with the requested data.
 This allows to prove data authenticity efficiently.

 ## Modularity and Services